 Access to the Blue Ridge Tunnel Is Prohibited During Construction

-Phase 1 of the Blue Ridge Tunnel Project is in progress.
 For the purposes of ensuring safety and eliminating liability, there is currently no public access to either the west portal or east portal (including no access into the Blue Ridge Tunnel itself) during the reconstruction phases of the tunnel.
 The construction zone is restricted to Authorized Personnel only.
 No Trespassing signs have been posted in the Phase 1 construction zone and have also been posted in the overall Blue Ridge Tunnel Project area, including Nelson and Augusta counties.
 Violators are subject to prosecution.